Tag Archives: levees

 Ellen Hanak, Public Policy Institute of California (PPIC), San Francisco, CA Jay Lund, Center for Watershed Sciences, University of California – Davis Buzz Thompson, Stanford School of Law Today, PPIC released “Water and the California Economy,” a report that presents … Continue reading

-Posted in California Water, Economy, Floodplains, Planning and Management, Sacramento-San Joaquin Delta, Sustainability, Water Supply and Wastewater | Tagged , , , , , , ,
+Posted in California Water, Economy, Floodplains, Planning and Management, Sacramento-San Joaquin Delta, Sustainability, Water Supply and Wastewater | Tagged , , , , , , , | 4 Comments

-Boldly Approach the Delta’s Future
+Boldly approach the Delta’s future

-Posted in California Water, Economy, Planning and Management, Restoration, Sacramento-San Joaquin Delta, Uncategorized | Tagged , , , , , , ,
+Posted in California Water, Economy, Planning and Management, Restoration, Sacramento-San Joaquin Delta, Uncategorized | Tagged , , , , , , , | 1 Comment

 Adaptive management and experimental island flooding in the Delta